 - SMB3 shares must be properly configured.
 For a full list of requirements for SMB3 shares, see the Requirements and supported configurations section at http://technet.microsoft.com/en-us/library/jj612865.aspx.

 - An SMB3 server or SMB3 cluster hosting the necessary file shares must be added to the backup infrastructure.
 Otherwise Veeam Backup & Replication will not be able to use changed block tracking for VMs residing on SMB3 shares.

 - VMs must not be located on hidden shares or default shares like C$ or D$.
 When re-scanning SMB v3 file shares, Veeam Backup & Replication skips these types of shares.

-For backup of VMs registered on Microsoft Hyper-V Server 2016, Veeam Backup & Replication uses a new mechanism based on production checkpoints.
+For backup of VMs registered on Microsoft Hyper-V Server 2016 and later versions, Veeam Backup & Replication uses a new mechanism based on production checkpoints.
 For more information, see Backup of VMs on Microsoft Hyper-V Server 2016.